zchi88/HeartbeatTactic/README.md

 # About the HeartbeatTactics Project
-The purpose of this project is to practice implementing the Heartbeat architectural tactic.
+The purpose of this project is to practice implementing the Heartbeat architectural tactic with passive redundancy and fault recovery.
 This tactic aims to improve the availability of a system by monitoring the status of a crtical component to ensure that it is alive and running.
 In this example, I have modeled a pacemaker system.
 I identified the critical component of this system as being the sensor which detects heart pulses sent by a simulated heart.
+I inject an error to make the component crash on purpose and make sure that the system is recovering from the crash.

 ## Architectural Overview
 ![Pacemaker with heartbeat tactic](https://raw.githubusercontent.com/zchi88/HeartbeatTactic/master/HeartbeatTacticPacemaker.png "Pacemaker with heartbeat tactic")